blazman/piroguetoolsuite.github.io/content/en/docs/pirogue/configure/index.md

 {{< img src="no_configuration" alt="No configuration currently applied" class="d-block mx-auto shadow" >}}

 ## Create or modify my own PiRogue configuration
-Once you have installed the `pirogue-cli` package and run `sudo pirogue-ctl config show` at least once, you can start reconfiguring your PiRogue.
+Once you have installed the `pirogue-ctl` package and run `sudo pirogue-ctl config show` at least once, you can start reconfiguring your PiRogue.
 To do so, you first have to edit the appropriate configuration file:

 ```bash
 sudo nano /var/lib/pirogue/config/pirogue.env